The Murphia List 2026 - the Irish talent in London's food and drink scene right now

 Founder - Barrel Aged Consultancy

 James first entered hospitality back home in Carlow, working in bars, hotels and clubs from the age of 16.
 But it was New Zealand where he fell in love with the cocktail industry in particular.
-Moving to London, after a short stint at Happiness Forgets in Hoxton he became an ambassador for Maverick Drinks, training up hundreds of bartenders.
+Moving to London, after a short stint at Happiness Forgets in Hoxton, he became an ambassador for Maverick Drinks, training up hundreds of bartenders.
+That was followed by a position as head of sales for Danish distillers Empirical.
 He judges whisky, cognac and rum for the IWSC, World Drinks Awards and Spirits Masters and is a keen advocate of Irish spirits in the UK market.
-Recently, he left his head of sales role at Danish distillers Empirical to start his own consultancy business.
+He now runs his own consultancy business.

 Follow James on Instagram @barrelagedgoggin

-The Murphia List is supported by Bord Bia, The Bloomsbury Hotel, Waterford Whisky, Clonakilty, Boatyard Distillery, Flavahan's, Doran Wines, Jameson
+The Murphia List is supported by Kerrygold, The Marylebone, Ballymaloe, Boatyard Distillery, Doran Wines, 40Ft Brewery, Clonakilty, Cashel Blue, Rocks, Hannan Meats

 Subscribe to hear the latest from Hot Dinners